InQBarna/lint-xcode-catalog-localization/README.md

 mint run InQBarna/lint-xcode-catalog-localization WORKSPACE.xcworkspace
 ```

-### Optional Flag: `--no-keys`
+### Flag

-By default, the script checks for **string keys** in the localization files.
-If you prefer to use **base localization identifiers** instead of keys, you can disable the key-checking behavior with the `--no-keys` flag.
-This will prevent errors for keys that are equal to their respective values.
+By default, the script checks for matching keys and values, considering this an error when they are identical.
+To disable this, there's the `--no-keys` flag, allowing keys to be equal to their values

 ```
 mint run InQBarna/lint-xcode-catalog-localization PROJECT.xcodeproj --no-keys
 ```
-When `--no-keys` is not specified, **string keys** will be used by default.

 ## Installation and Usage cloning the repo